 Students must demonstrate proficiency in a language other than English.
 This may include a computer programming language instead of a natural language when such a language is integral to the student’s field of study.

-For details about satisfying the language requirement, please see the complete and most current information at the Official UCSC General Catalog - F+DM Section.
-Scroll down to see the PhD section.
+For details about satisfying the language requirement, please see the complete and most current information in the Official UCSC General Catalog.

 Advancing to Candidacy